 In addition to the guidelines on this page, be sure to follow the music audition guidelines for all students.

-Audition guidelines for percussion
+Audition guidelines for voice

 The following lists are provided to represent sample repertoire only and are not meant to be exclusive listings of acceptable works that may be performed.
 Please contact your personal music instructor if you need additional help in choosing acceptable audition material.
 Popular songs are not an accepted form of audition repertoire.

 Two memorized songs with piano accompaniment; foreign language is not required.
 Suggested resources include the following:

 - Art songs or arias, such as solos from:

 - First Book anthologies series, Joan Boytim, editor

 - 26 Italian Songs & Arias, John Glenn Paton, editor

 - One excerpt may be from the musical theatre repertoire – see Singer’s Musical Theater Anthology series, Richard Walters, editor